Weighing the Options of Refinancing

-Shopping for a mortgage loan?
-We'd be thrilled to answer your questions about your mortgage needs!
+Shopping for a mortgage?
+We can help!
 Call us at 701.222.0100.
 Ready to begin?
-Apply Here.
+Apply Online Now.

 Do the Math

-Speaking of taxes, once you reduce your interest rate, it follows that you will also be lowering the paid interest amount that you may deduct on your taxes.
-This is another expense that some borrowers take into account.
-Call us at 701.222.0100 to help you do the math.
+Speaking of taxes, when your interest rate is reduced, naturally you'll also be lowering the paid interest amount that you'll be able to deduct on your federal income taxes.
+This is another cost that some borrowers take into consideration.
+We can help you do the math!
+Call us at 701.222.0100.